We are a small, friendly and welcoming team of qualified and experienced horticulturists, passionate about plants.

-Rachel Goldsmith ACIHort:
+Rachel Goldsmith MCIHort:

 My husband says when he met me I was an ‘Outdoor-a-phobe’!
 However, since having my daughter Ella, I have found that I love to make the most of outdoor spaces and to really enjoy spending time in them.
 My family and I have an allotment plot which we visit weekly together and it’s very satisfying taking home our own fruit, veg and flowers.
 We grow organically without using any pesticides, chemicals or fertilisers and have been practicing the no-dig method for a few years now with great success.